 - EDU 368: Assessment of Bilingual Students (3)

 The State of Illinoisrequires that ESL and/or bilingual clinical experience equal 100 clock hours.
 The State of Illinois issues a letter of approval for ESL upon successful completion of this program.
 No Additional testing is required for ESL approval.
-Early Childhood teacher, including SXU alumni, who already hold a Professional Educator License/Type 04 teaching certificate can earn the ESL endorsement by completing only the specialization courses along with the requisite field experiences.
+Early Childhood teachers, who already hold a Professional Educator License can earn the ESL endorsement by completing the specialization courses along with the requisite field experiences.

 General Education Courses